 When I think about my place in the world, for as long as I can remember, there were always people that didn't want me, or my black family "in town."
-I was born on my Mother's country and raised on my Father's.
+I was born in my Mother's country and raised in my Father's.
 And for this, I've been fortunate.
-For my whole life though, I still knew that in those places—my places—my existence was, if not inconvenient at least, deeply troubling to the non-Aboriginal people around me.
-As a young black girl growing up in small rural Queensland towns on my father's country, innocent as I was, I knew then that we weren't liked.
+For my whole life though, I still knew that in those places—my places—my existence was, if not inconvenient, at least deeply troubling to the non-Aboriginal people around me.
+As a young black girl growing up in small rural Queensland towns in my father's country, innocent as I was, I knew then that we weren't liked.

 I see now that my siblings and I, Aboriginal children living on our land and growing up with our culture, weren't just local kids.
 To the murderous, violent, racist pastoralists (shout out to Clermont, Nebo, Mackay, and surrounding areas), we were a reminder that our people still existed.
 That we weren't being forced to go anywhere again.

 Reflecting on my upbringing, I see now that through all the heartache in the face of blatant colonial violence and racism, my Aboriginal parents made the decision that their children were going to grow up with genuine connection to country, knowing who we are and where we come from.
-This is the greatest decision and act of resistance that they could have made—packing up, moving home to country, and unfortunately living in a violent and cruel place where our neighbours were the grandchildren of the people who murdered my great-grandparents.
+This is the greatest decision and act of resistance that they could have made—packing up, moving home, and living in a violent and cruel place where our neighbors were the grandchildren of the people who murdered my great-grandparents.